Jorge Soler Player Props: Marlins vs. Braves

 Braves Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Braves pitching staff ranks eighth in the league.
+- The Braves pitching staff is seventh in MLB with a collective 9.6 strikeouts per nine innings.

-- The Braves' 3.35 team ERA ranks sixth across all MLB pitching staffs.
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.60).

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (17 total, 0.7 per game).
+- Braves pitchers combine to surrender 24 home runs (0.8 per game), the fifth-fewest in the league.

-- His last appearance came on Friday against the Houston Astros, when the right-hander threw six innings, surrendering no earned runs while allowing five hits.
+- Elder (2-0) takes the mound for the Braves in his sixth start of the season.
+He has a 2.17 ERA in 29 2/3 innings pitched, with 26 strikeouts.

-- The 23-year-old has amassed an ERA of 1.14, with 8.7 strikeouts per nine innings, in four games this season.
-Opponents are batting .241 against him.
+- The right-hander's last appearance came on Wednesday against the Miami Marlins, when he threw 5 1/3 innings, surrendering four earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.